House sheathing is the panel layer that turns framing into a working shell.

 Older homes may have fiberboard, blackboard, Bildrite, Celotex, or similar panels.
 Some stayed dry for decades and still work as part of the wall.
 Others crumble once leaks, siding failure, or trapped moisture reach them.

-The important point is structural.
-Many older fiberboard panels should not be treated as the same thing as modern structural OSB or plywood sheathing.
-If the wall needs bracing, shear strength, or new cladding support, that has to be checked before covering it again.
+The structural point matters.
+Many older fiberboard panels should not be treated like modern structural OSB or plywood sheathing.
+If the wall needs bracing, shear strength, or new cladding support, check that before covering it again.

 Continuous insulation